Upcoming December 30, 2026 • 7:00 PM UTC

 📝 Mission Description

-On December 31, 2026, SpaceX's Falcon 9 rocket is set to lift off, carrying the CHORUS mission into orbit.
-This deployment marks a significant advancement in satellite technology, deploying MDA's next-generation Earth observation constellation.
-CHORUS, a collaborative effort blending diverse imagery sources, promises to deliver unprecedented near real-time insights into our planet's dynamics.
+On December 31, 2026, SpaceX's Falcon 9 Block 5 rocket is set to lift off, carrying the CHORUS mission into orbit.
+This launch marks a significant advancement in Earth observation technology, deploying MDA's next-generation constellation designed to provide unprecedented radar imaging capabilities.
+CHORUS, a collaborative effort involving multiple sensors, aims to deliver near real-time insights into global phenomena, enhancing applications from environmental monitoring to disaster response.

 ℹ️ Official Details